flash-jaehyun/PAPER_IrOx_Active_Learning_OER/README.md

 ---

 ## TODO List:
+  * Change name of algorithm to ALA and change references in text to this
   * Reference the Catlearn paper and codebase
   * Be consistent about use of 'fingerprint' vs 'feature', just use 1
   * Give tables in SI that have more sig figs than numbers in text/plots